prathameshwagh1/prepinsta/README.md

-The portfolio is created using HTML and basic CSS.
+The portfolio is built using HTML and basic CSS.
+It is solely for practice.